 Art is only meaningful to the extent that it energises me as a painter and you as a viewer to new knowledge or new sensibilities — otherwise it is mute.
 Art’s value lies not in being acquired but in being essential.
 All paintings always tell the truth.

 I endeavour to bring contemplative energy through my paintings to enable a reaction, a conversation, between the artist and the viewer.
-My paintings may even become an independent personality with which to engage.
+My paintings may even become an independent personality.

-I enjoy the play of colour, or indeed the lack of colour, and of texture.
+I enjoy the play of colour, and of texture.
 I like to paint on paper, wood as well as the usual canvas.

 Inspiration comes from many sources, and the forms you see undergo substantial transformation as they evolve on the painted surface.

 I have studied still life painting, Japanese brush painting as well as studio photography and tapestry.
 I have benefited from the Turps art school mentoring course in London.
 I have experience in art photography, commercial photography, textile design and tapestry, and draw on a wide range of creative sources.

 I also enjoy writing about art and have published a number of articles, such as in Art of England (now ceased publication).